-A systematic and targeted approach to the impact of the COVID-19 pandemic on the customer base was taken as the COVID-19 pandemic was seen as a significant increase in credit risk trigger that may result in the entire portfolio of receivables moving to the respective stages.
+A systematic and targeted approach to the impact of the COVID-19 pandemic and other economic circumstance such as increasing vehicle finance costs and cost of living was considered and it was determined that the COVID-19 pandemic had not led to an significant increase in credit risk triggers that may result in the entire portfolio of receivables moving to the respective stages.
 Please refer to note 20.1 (Credit risk) for more detail.